USRC Surveyor: Early war

-On the outbreak of hostilities with Britain in 1812, United States naval forces included 30 armed ships, 16 of which were sailed by the United States Navy with the remainder operated by the United States Revenue Marine, the maritime force of the United States Department of the Treasury.
-The ships of the Revenue Marine suffered from poor provisioning - the Department of the Treasury took the position that the war was not its responsibility to fight, except in circumstances where the collection of taxes was threatened, and that the costs of prosecuting the conflict should be borne by the Department of War and Department of the Navy.
+Following the outbreak of the War of 1812, the United States had 30 warships at its disposal, 16 of which were operated by the US Navy and the rest by the United States Revenue Marine, the maritime force of the United States Department of the Treasury.
+The Revenue Marine's ships suffered from poor provisioning, as the Department of the Treasury took the position that the war was not its responsibility to fight, except in circumstances where the collection of taxes was threatened, and that the costs of prosecuting the conflict should be borne by the Department of War and Department of the Navy.

 In 1811, Surveyor's first mate, Samuel Travis, was promoted to ship's master.
 Travis had served as first mate since the ship's commissioning.
 (Note: A Virginian, during the American Revolution, the kitchen chimney on Travis' family home near Jamestown had been destroyed during a Royal Navy shelling.)
-Under his command, on 1 July 1812, Surveyor engaged and captured a British merchantman off the coast of Jamaica.

-In May 1813, the United Kingdom imposed a naval blockade of the United States; within the year, according to historian Melvin Jackson, the entire U.S. coast "lay all but deserted" to maritime traffic and the country was essentially cut-off from the rest of the world.
+Under his command, on July 1, 1812, Surveyor captured a British merchantman off the coast of Jamaica.
+In May 1813, Britain imposed a naval blockade of the United States; within the year, according to historian Melvin Jackson, the entire U.S. coast "lay all but deserted" to maritime traffic and the country was essentially cut-off from the rest of the world.